Correct installation will make or break (literally) a pump rebuild.

 Converting from the late style APG fuel pump

-The A' service manual recommends filling the lower housings with special grease ( anti-freeze).
+The 'A' service manual recommends filling the lower housings with special grease " anti-freeze ".

 Sounds strange, but probably just the technical translation from period (1955) original German.

 I use chassis cartridge grease.
-In my experience the moly ( molybdenum) base or dark grease holds up better at temperature than the lithium base or light greases.
+In my experience the moly ( molybdenum) or dark base grease holds up better at temperature than the lithium or light base greases.

-Note: Top boltWhen tightening down cone top.
+Note: Top bolt When tightening down cone top.
 Snug is good.
-If still leaking, address problem ( gaskets, mating areas ).
-Over tightening leads to top deformation and stripped threads.
+If still leaking, ' STOP 'and address problem ( gaskets, mating areas , compressed cone that bottoms-out on thread boss ).Over tightening leads to top deformation and stripped threads.